awsdocs/aws-certificate-user-guide/doc_source/acm-concepts.md

 You can monitor the logs to make sure that only certificates you have authorized have been issued for your domain\.
 You can use a service such as [Certificate Search](https://crt.sh/) to check the logs\.

-Before the Amazon CA issues a publicly trusted SSL/TLS certificate for your domain, it submits the certificate to at least two certificate transparency log servers\.
+Before the Amazon CA issues a publicly trusted SSL/TLS certificate for your domain, it submits the certificate to at least three certificate transparency log servers\.
 These servers add the certificate to their public databases and return a signed certificate timestamp \(SCT\) to the Amazon CA\.
 The CA then embeds the SCT in the certificate, signs the certificate, and issues it to you\.
 The timestamps are included with other X\.509 extensions\.

 ```
  X509v3 extensions: